Blueprint is a participatory led programme across Newry, Mourne and Down that will enable the development of 12 social action projects & events.

 A creative collaboration of music art & dialogue exploring the amplifying of rural voices enabling connections to the global village.
 In addition to ongoing workshops a collaborative promotional video was produced in partnership with OpenNet 4.0 featured music from the Zambia National Dance Droop.

 Taste The World - Online Workshops 30th September - 2nd December

-Diwali Announcement.
+A successful Diwali festival.
 More info.